 In 1967 the company was invited to come to the new Saidye Bronfman Centre and, with composer Eli Rubenstein, Wasserman presented a musical in the new home called A Shtetl Wedding (which has been revived since).

-Under Wasserman, three generations of amateur actors have passed through the house presenting works that are accomplished and, now, are available to non-Yiddish-speaking theatregoers through simultaneous translation.
+Under Wasserman, three generations of amateur actors have passed through the house presenting classics and original works, dramas and musicals.
+These are now available to non-Yiddish-speaking theatregoers through simultaneous translation.

 The company is avidly supported by the Jewish population of Montreal.